What Is a Title Insurance Policy?

-- Title searches start with the most recent deed, searching the grantee's name (the person now holding title) backwards in time, until the deed when the grantee acquired the property is located.
+- Title searches start with the most recent deed, searching the grantee's name (the person now holding title) back in time, until the deed when the grantee acquired the property is located.

-- That grantor's name is then searched backwards in time in the grantee's book to find when the grantor acquired title as a grantee.
+- That grantor's name is then searched back in time in the grantee's book to find when the grantor took title as a grantee.

-- This process continues, and over time, the property description involves larger and larger parcels of land.
+- This process goes on.
+Over time, the property description involves larger and larger parcels of land.

 Other Factors Affecting Title

-Deeds establish chain-of-title, but sometimes those chains are broken.
-In addition, title searchers also look for deeds of reconveyance (proof that the deed of trust has been paid in full), and they look for easements, rights-of-way, CC&Rs (covenants, conditions, and restrictions), and other issues that could affect the title to the property.
+Deeds provide chain-of-title, but there are times when those chains are broken.
+Title searchers also look for deeds of reconveyance (proof that the deed of trust has been paid in full), and they look for easements, rights-of-way, CC&Rs (covenants, conditions, and restrictions), and other issues that could affect the title to the property.
 Here are more records that are searched to piece title together:

 - Marriage records